 ‘While everyone hopes their relationship will last forever, experience unfortunately tells us otherwise’

 It’s a myth that a ‘common law’ wife or husband exists in the UK.
 In fact, there is no such concept in English law.
 This means that the law relating to people who live together is different to those who are married.
 Your actual cohabitation rights will be very different from those of married people.
 This can lead to confusion and worry if the relationship should fail.

 A cohabitation agreement drawn up by our expert team is one way of securing your future if you and your partner go your separate ways.

 Helping you understand your cohabitation rights

 Ideally you’ll have a cohabitation agreement in place when you move in together as a couple.
-It sets out the terms on which you will live together regarding income, property, belongings or children.
+It sets out the terms on which you will live together regarding income, property and belongings.
 It can be straightforward to draw up and may protect your long-term interests.
 Find out more.